isomerpages/govtech-stp/_vaccinated-travel-lane/conditions.md

 <p style="font-size:14px; line-height:1.5;"><sup>1</sup>If the scheduled day of departure of the flight is D (e.g. 1 October 2021), the traveller must have remained in his/her declared point of departure from D-21 to D (i.e. 10 September to 1 October 2021, if D is 1 October 2021).</p>

-<p style="font-size:14px; line-height:1.5;"><sup>2</sup>Travellers are not permitted to enter any retail or food &amp; beverage establishments, or procure any goods and services at the airport, including Jewel Changi Airport.
+<p style="font-size:14px; line-height:1.5;"><sup>2</sup>Travellers are not permitted to enter any retail or food &amp; beverage establishments, or procure any goods and services at the airport, including especially Jewel Changi Airport.
 The only exception is for the purchase of Singapore dollars or SIM cards, or mobile phone rental, which should be done either in the airport transit area before arrival immigration, in the baggage claim hall, or within the designated arrival passenger zone in the airport landside area.</p>

 <p style="font-size:14px; line-height:1.5;"><sup>3</sup> Day 1 refers to the day that the traveller clears arrival immigration in Singapore.
 To illustrate, if the traveller clears arrival immigration at 2330 hours (Singapore time) on 1 October 2021 (i.e. Day 1), he/she is required to undergo COVID-19 PCR tests on 3 October 2021 (i.e. Day 3) and 7 October 2021 (i.e. Day 7).
 If the traveller clears arrival immigration at 0030 hours (Singapore time) on 2 October 2021 (i.e. Day 1), he/she is required to undergo COVID-19 PCR tests on 4 October 2021 (i.e. Day 3) and 8 October 2021 (i.e. Day </p>